Amazon Delivery Driver Seriously Injures Man

 Vehicle Injury Claim Against Amazon

-Ans Rana suffered severe injuries as a result of this accident.
+Bloomberg reports the passenger in the back seat suffered severe injuries as a result of this accident.
 With brain and spinal cord injuries, he spent months in the hospital on a ventilator, clinging to life.
-Prior to the accident, he was studying for his MCAT exam.
-Now, he may never have the opportunity to become a doctor.
-Due to the severity of his injuries, he is unsure if he will ever walk again.
+Prior to the accident, this man was studying to become a doctor.
+Due to the severity of his injuries, it is undetermined if he will ever walk again.

 Who Is Responsible?

-This accident has dramatically impacted the Rana family.
+This accident has dramatically impacted the entire family.
 Not only did this accident cause severe physical damage, but it also changed their lives forever.
-In June, just a few months after the accident, Ans Rana filed a lawsuit alleging that Amazon is liable for the crash that changed his life.
-Proving that Amazon is liable in this case will severely impact the compensation that Rana could receive.
+In June, just a few months after the accident, the man filed a lawsuit alleging that Amazon is liable for the crash that changed his life.
+Proving that Amazon is liable will impact not only this case but others just like it.

 Surprising Amount Of Control

-Amazon argues since the delivery driver that struck Rana is a direct employee of Harper Logistics LLC, they are not liable for the accident.
-However, Rana’s attorney is focusing on the fact that Amazon has control of every aspect of the delivery process down to the smallest details.
-Amazon is responsible for every move their ‘independent contractor’ drivers make.
+Amazon argues since the delivery driver is a direct employee of Harper Logistics LLC, they are not liable for the accident.
+However, the plaintiff’s attorney is focusing on the fact that Amazon has control of every aspect of the delivery process down to the smallest details.
+Amazon is responsible for every move its ‘independent contractor’ drivers make.
 The company tracks every stop, turn, and acceleration of the delivery vehicles.
 Additionally, there are cameras to track cell phone usage, yawning, and more.
 With this level of control, surveillance, and tracking, how can Amazon claim the drivers are independent contractors?

 Personal Injury Attorney

-If you have been injured as the result of a vehicle crash, talk to a local personal injury attorney for free.
+If you have been injured in a vehicle crash, talk to a local personal injury attorney for free.
 Our personal injury attorneys can help you understand your options.
 You don’t pay us anything until we recover money for you.
 Call or text us at 717-397-3200 to schedule a free consultation.